Online Shop

 To help your artwork stand out, choose a frame color that’s different from your wall color.
 You should also select a different color for the frame and the mat.
 If these are too similar, they draw attention to the framing instead of the artwork.

-Metallic frames create a more luxurious and glam look.
-Metallic frames in silver, gold, or rose gold are popular choices for modern art such as prints and art photographs.
+Metallic frames create a more luxurious and glamorous look.
+Metallic frames in silver, gold, or rose gold are popular choices for modern art, such as prints and art photographs.

 Galleries often frame artworks simply using natural wood frames or monochromatic frames that are either black or white.
 This style of framing allows the artwork to catch the eye without distraction from the frame.